 The NEA and SEA will progress to the east as overburden is emplaced in these areas backfilling the void.
-The emplacement areas are all active and will be progressed concurrently The TN and TC pit are mined concurrently so each OEA will be utilised and be active at the same time.
-The Northern Emplacement will be constructed with three elevated catchment areas to approximately 370 m AHD with areas up to approximately 376 m AHD to introduce microrelief.
+The emplacement areas are all active and will be progressed concurrently.
+The TN and TC have been mined concurrently so each OEA has been utilised and active at the same time.
+As mining in the TC ceases in the 2025 calendar year, the landform formation will be focused on the NOEA until the TE pit begins mining, and the SOEA will backfill toward the inactive TC pit.cc The Northern Emplacement will be constructed with three elevated catchment areas to approximately 370 m AHD with areas up to approximately 376 m AHD to introduce microrelief.
 The top surface of the northern extent of the emplacement would remain approximately 1,500m wide.
 Water management structures would be installed to facilitate a free draining landform, directing water from the top surface to sediment basins at the base of the emplacement.
-The elevated areas of the Northern Emplacement and the open cut infill area to the east of the Northern Emplacement will be revegetated to integrate with the Leard State Forest.
-During rehabilitation, the final height of the Southern Emplacement would remain at approximately 370 m AHD and will be integrated with the Northern Emplacement.
-Water management structures would be installed to facilitate a free draining landform, directing water from the top surface to sediment basins at the base of the emplacement.
-The Southern Emplacement would be constructed predominantly with batter slopes of 10 degrees or shallower.
+The elevated areas of the Northern Emplacement and the open cut infill area to the east of the Northern Emplacement will be revegetated to integrate with the adjacent Leard State Forest.
+During rehabilitation, the final height of the Southern Emplacement will remain at approximately 370 m AHD and will be integrated with the Northern Emplacement area.
+Water management structures will be installed to facilitate a free draining landform, directing water from the top surface to sediment basins at the base of the emplacement.